hasura/graphql-engine/docs/graphql/cloud/projects/index.rst

 Introduction
 ------------

-The ``Projects`` page show a list of your projects.
+The ``Projects`` page shows a list of your projects.

 .. thumbnail:: /img/graphql/cloud/projects/projects-list.png
    :alt: Projects list
    :width: 1200px

-For each project, you can do the one of the following actions:
+For each project, you can do one of the following actions:

-.. thumbnail:: /img/graphql/cloud/getting-started/project-actions.png
+.. thumbnail:: /img/graphql/cloud/projects/project-actions.png
    :alt: Project actions
    :width: 860px

-- Click the gear icon to manage your project
+- Click the gear icon to manage your project:

   .. thumbnail:: /img/graphql/cloud/projects/project-details.png
      :alt: General tab
      :width: 900px

 - Click ``Launch Console`` to open the Hasura console in your browser.
-The ``Pro`` tab lets you use the Pro features that Hasura Cloud has set up for you.
+The ``Pro`` tab lets you use the Pro features that Hasura Cloud has set up for you:

   .. thumbnail:: /img/graphql/cloud/metrics/pro-tab-overview.png
      :alt: Hasura Console: Pro tab